 Water is one of our most precious natural resources and is fundamental for maintaining human and ecological health and economic prosperity.
 Yet, we are over-exploiting and degrading water resources at an alarming rate.
 Even more concerning, climate change is significantly accelerating these challenges and creating new ones for many aspects of freshwater management.

-The Pacific Institute is addressing climate impacts on access to water and sanitation, as well as economic livelihood for vulnerable communities in the U.S. and around the world.
-This critical work helps ensure investments that address the current humanitarian crisis also consider climate variability and uncertainty.
+The Pacific Institute is addressing climate impacts on access to water and sanitation, as well as livelihoods and well–being for frontline communities in the United States and around the world.
+This critical work helps ensure investments that address the current humanitarian crisis also consider climate change and the related uncertainties.

 Nature-based solutions use or mimic natural processes to meet societal and environmental needs.
 They can be used to restore, manage, or protect water resources while also increasing biodiversity and providing additional social and economic benefits.

 The Pacific Institute is working to scale uptake of nature-based solutions that support more climate-resilient water systems and the communities they support, while reducing the severity of climate change through carbon sequestration and storage.
 We work to identify and advance solutions that catalyze investments in nature-based solutions and connect stakeholders with shared interests around those solutions.

 Our Work in Nature-based Solutions

 When you support Pacific Institute, you’re not only contributing to science-based research, you’re helping advance solutions to the world’s water challenges.

 Subscribe to our newsletter for the latest news, publications, resources, and more.

 By submitting this form, you are consenting to receive marketing emails from: .
 You can revoke your consent to receive emails at any time by using the SafeUnsubscribe® link, found at the bottom of every email.
 Emails are serviced by Constant Contact